How we are helping

 Investments for supporting cyclone recovery and reconstruction

-- 1,062 ni-Vanuatu were provided with technical and vocational skills development through Australian assistance, supporting agriculture and tourism industry development.
+- By the end of 2015, 2,706 ni-Vanuatu participants were provided with technical and vocational skills development through Australian assistance, supporting business development support activities in rural and remote areas.

-- Australia supported the Vanuatu Public Works Department to deliver 147km of routine maintenance of priority rural roads linking towns, markets and communities.
+- Australia supported the Vanuatu Public Works Department to deliver 668km of routine maintenance of priority rural roads linking towns, markets and communities.

 - In April 2015, 91 ni-Vanuatu (59 per cent women) graduated from the Australia Pacific Technical College with internationally recognised qualifications, bringing the total number of ni-Vanuatu APTC graduates to 1,230 since 2007.

-- Between 2003 and 2014, with Australian funding, malaria incidence has reduced from 7 to 1 percent and there have been no deaths from malaria since 2012.
+- Between 2003 and 2015, with Australian funding, malaria incidence has reduced from 7 to 1 percent and there have been no deaths from malaria since 2012.
+There were no confirmed cases of malaria in Vanuatu in 2015.

 Our changing program

-Australia’s recovery support for Vanuatu following Tropical Cyclone Pam represents a major new expansion of our aid program.
-We will work closely with the Vanuatu Government to implement our support for recovery and reconstruction over the next three years, building on our experience from our continuing program.
+Australia’s support for Vanuatu following Tropical Cyclone Pam represents a major expansion of our aid program.
+We are working closely with the Vanuatu Government to implement our support for recovery and reconstruction.
 Recovery challenges will create significant additional pressures on Vanuatu Government resources and capabilities and may affect the delivery of our broader aid program activities.
 We will continue to help address these pressures where possible.